I-864 Affidavit of Support (2026): Income, Assets, Multipliers & Joint Sponsors

 3. Calculate household size and the income threshold.

-5. Build the financial evidence set (tax, income proof, assets if needed).
+5. Build the financial evidence set (tax transcript/return, proof of current income, assets if needed).

-7. Final review: signatures, dates, correct household size, correct poverty guideline year.
+7. Final review: signatures, dates, household size, and current-year guideline reference.

 Want us to review the I-864 before you submit?

-We can confirm household size, income threshold, and the cleanest joint sponsor / household member strategy—so you avoid avoidable delays.
+We can confirm household size, the correct poverty guideline threshold, and the cleanest joint sponsor/household-member strategy to help avoid avoidable delays.

 FAQ